Financial Controller Career Guide: Salary, Responsibilities, and More

 A financial controller is a senior executive who manages a company's financial health.
 While the controller is typically the company's lead accountant or financial manager, they do far more than just keep the books.
 This person analyzes data and trends and makes financial decisions to help companies prosper.

-Let's take a closer look at this career.
+Take a closer look at this career.

 What is a financial controller?

-Salary and job outlook
+Financial controller salary and job outlook

 The scope of a financial controller's role can depend on the size of the company or organization.
 In smaller companies, financial controllers oversee the company's entire financial operations.
-In larger companies, the financial controller is typically still a business leader, but may report to the CFO.
+In larger companies, the financial controller is typically still a business leader but may report to the CFO.

 As a financial controller, your responsibilities may include: